-PUSH TO APPOMATTOX is, also. in addition to being an epic novel, a quasi-legalistic document which, through its seven-threaded thematic structure; “presents the case” for who did what, and why they did it, or claimed to, in the conduct of the war on both sides.
-The novel advocates for both sides with equal passion and with equal regard showcases the gallantry of soldiers on both sides of this often inglorious war not lacking in sacrifice and heroism..
+In addition to being an epic novel, PUSH TO APPOMATTOX is intended as a courtroom‑style examination which, through its seven‑threaded thematic structure, “presents the case” for who did what—and why—on both sides of the conflict.
+The narrative advocates for North and South with equal passion, and with equal regard it showcases the gallantry, sacrifice, and heroism of soldiers on both sides of this often inglorious war.

-The editorial begins like this: “For those who would deprecate the conduct of Virginians in the leading up to and prosecution of our long and difficult war, those who would deprive our brave and good people of their due gratitude and honor for their generous defense of our society and government, let us set the record straight for any American, in North or South, in this or any future generation, who would consider the true history of the war with an intelligent and open mind.
+“For those who would deprecate the conduct of Virginians in the leading up to and prosecution of our long and difficult war, those who would deprive our brave and good people of their due gratitude and honor for their generous defense of our society and government, let us set the record straight for any American, in North or South, in this or any future generation, who would consider the true history of the war with an intelligent and open mind.
 We say to all of you, do us justice as Virginians and Americans.”

 At another place in the novel, in Chapter 57, a counter-sentiment (though not a counter-argument, exactly) is presented by Rep. James Rollins of Missouri, a former slave holder who delivers an eloquent statement supporting the anti-slavery 13th amendment.
 In this speech Rollins says in part: “If we can march safely through the dark and dreary wilderness of rebellion and civil war, and if we can come out of it with the American Union as formed by Washington and his compatriots, if we can come out of it with our free and matchless Constitution maintained substantially in all its parts, … and further boast that we have caused the sun of freedom to shine on an additional four million of human beings, where is the man who feels a just pride of country and who cannot bring himself up to the standard of realizing the great influence which the American Republic … shall exert on downtrodden humanity in every land?”